WICG/background-fetch/README.md

 `bgFetchAbortEvent` extends [`ExtendableEvent`](https://w3c.github.io/ServiceWorker/#extendableevent), with the following additional members:

-* `id` - identifier of the background fetch job.
+* `registration` - The background fetch registration.

-Again, once this event is fired, the background fetch job is no longer stored against the registration, so `backgroundFetch.get(bgFetchAbortEvent.id)` will resolve with undefined.
+The rest is as `backgroundfetchsuccess`.

 ## Reacting to click